 22.3.
 Double opt-in and logging: The registration for our newsletter takes place in a so-called double opt-in procedure.
 I.e. You will receive an e-mail after registration asking you to confirm your registration.
 This confirmation is necessary so that no one can log in with foreign e-mail addresses.
 The registrations for the newsletter are logged in order to be able to prove the registration process according to the legal requirements.
 This includes storing the login and confirmation time, as well as the IP address.
 The changes to your data stored by the shipping service provider will also be logged.

-22.5.
-Insofar as we use a shipping service provider, the shipping service provider may use this data in pseudonymous form, i.e. without being assigned to a user, for the optimization or improvement of its own services, e.g. for the technical optimization of the shipping and presentation of the newsletters or for statistical purposes, in order to determine from which countries the recipients come from.
-However, the shipping service provider does not use the data of our newsletter recipients to write them themselves or to pass them on to third parties.
+22.9 Insofar as we use a dispatch service provider, the dispatch service provider may, according to its own information, use this data in pseudonymous form, i.e. without allocation to a user, to optimise or improve its own services, e.g. to technically optimise the dispatch and presentation of the newsletter or for statistical purposes to determine from which countries the recipients come.
+However, the dispatch service provider does not use the data of our newsletter recipients to write to them itself or to pass it on to third parties.

-22.7.
-Success measurement – The newsletters contain a so-called “web-beacon”, i.e. a pixel-sized file that is retrieved from our server when opening the newsletter from our server, or if we use a shipping service provider, from its server.
-As part of this retrieval, technical information, such as information about the browser and your system, as well as your IP address and time of retrieval are collected first.
-This information is used to improve the technical requirements of the Services on the basis of the technical data or the target groups and their reading behaviour on the basis of the polling locations (which can be determined by means of the IP address) or the access times.
-Statistical surveys also include determining whether the newsletters are opened, when they are opened and which links are clicked.
+22.10.
+Performance measurement – The newsletters contain a so-called “web beacon”, i.e. a pixel-sized file that is retrieved from our server when the newsletter is opened or, if we use a dispatch service provider, from their server.
+Within the scope of this retrieval, technical information such as information on the browser and your system, as well as your IP address and the time of the retrieval are initially collected.
+This information is used for the technical improvement of the services on the basis of the technical data or the target groups and their reading behaviour on the basis of their retrieval locations (which can be determined with the help of the IP address) or the access times.
+Statistical surveys also include determining whether newsletters are opened, when they are opened and which links are clicked.
 For technical reasons, this information can be assigned to the individual newsletter recipients.
-However, it is neither our intention, nor, if used, that of the shipping service provider, to observe individual users.
-The evaluations serve us much more to recognize the reading habits of our users and to adapt our content to them or to send different content according to the interests of our users.
+However, it is neither our intention nor, if used, that of the dispatch service provider to observe individual users.
+The analyses serve us much more to recognise the reading habits of our users and to adapt our content to them or to send different content according to the interests of our users.

-22.8.
-The sending of the newsletter and the measurement of success are carried out on the basis of the consent of the recipients in accordance with the Art.
-6 Abs.
+22.11.
+The dispatch of the newsletter and the measurement of its success are based on the consent of the recipients in accordance with Art.
+6 Para.
 1 lit. a, Art.
-7 GDPR i.V.m.
-Section 7 para.
-2 No. 3 UWG or on the basis of legal permission in accordance with Section 7 para.
+7 DSGVO in conjunction with § 7 Para.
+2 No. 3 UWG or on the basis of the legal permission in accordance with § 7 Para.
 3 UWG.

-22.9.
-The registration procedure is logged on the basis of our legitimate interests in accordance with the Art.
-6 Abs.
-1 lit. f GDPR and serves to prove consent to the receipt of the newsletter.
+22.12.
+The logging of the registration process takes place on the basis of our legitimate interests pursuant to Art.
+6 para.
+1 lit. f DSGVO and serves as proof of consent to receive the newsletter.